 Complicated.
 Committed.
 Determined.
-Those are just some of the words the cast of OWN’s new series, Greenleaf, uses to describe their characters.
-Now add the words scandalous, dubious and self-serving and you have a pretty well-rounded description of what to expect from the show, which tells the story of the first family of one of the biggest and most well-known (fictional) churches in Memphis, Tennessee.
-But while Greenleaf may seem like Dynasty reincarnated, with all the juicy drama going down in and around a megachurch instead of a mansion, it’s executive producer and co-star, Oprah Winfrey, reveals its so much deeper than a soap opera.
+Those are just some of the words the cast of OWN’s new series Greenleaf uses to describe their characters.
+Now add scandalous, dubious and self-serving, and you have a pretty well-rounded description of what to expect from the show, which tells the story of the first family of one of the biggest and most well-known (fictional) churches in Memphis, Tennessee.
+But while Greenleaf may seem like Dynasty reincarnated, with all the juicy drama going down in and around a megachurch instead of a mansion, its executive producer and co-star Oprah Winfrey reveals it’s so much deeper than a soap opera.

 And to Winfrey, Greenleaf is rooted in a mission she’s had since the beginning of her career.

 Greenleaf’s cast is a mix of veterans and newcomers to the small screen.
 Heading up the church’s first family are Keith David and Lynn Whitfield as Bishop James and Lady Mae Greenleaf.
-The two bring their award-winning acting chops, and Broadway prowess, to the meaty roles that both meander between benevolent and full of bravado.
+The two bring their award-winning acting chops and Broadway prowess to the meaty roles in which both meander between benevolent and full of bravado.

-Winfrey stars as Aunt Mavis, Lady Mae Greenleaf’s sister – and a backslider in the church’s eyes – who owns a bar and apparently holds all the family secrets.
+Winfrey stars as Aunt Mavis, Lady Mae’s sister–and a backslider in the church’s eyes–who owns a bar and apparently holds all the family secrets.
 It’s a role the media mogul says she patterned after her friend and mentor, the late Maya Angelou.
-Mavis serves as Grace’s confidant, and the estranged Greenleaf daughter is determined to drag family’s skeletons out of the closet with her aunt’s help.
+Mavis serves as Grace’s confidante, and the estranged Greenleaf daughter is determined to drag family’s skeletons out of the closet with her aunt’s help.
 Unfortunately, Grace has to go to battle with Uncle Mac (Gregory Alan Williams) if she hopes to see the truth exposed.

 “The show takes on all the things that are happening in the world today and obviously there is that issue of young Black people being shot by the cops,” explains executive producer and director Clement Virgo.
 “We felt it was incumbent on us as a show to also speak to that and explore that.
 In one of the episodes we have a dynamic where the church is divided.”

-Creating a nuanced story was also important to Oprah, but she also isn’t in the business of beating viewers over the head to deliver a message.
+Creating a nuanced story was also important to Winfrey , but she also isn’t in the business of beating viewers over the head to deliver a message.
 In bringing forth the drama, she wanted to, above all, do one specific thing: be worthy of your time.

 “We all wanted to create, first and foremost something that would be entertaining because that’s what we’re trying to do, is to entertain you.
 And to get you to watch us.
 But to we worthy of your time.
 One of the things that was really important to me when I started this network,” she says.

-Winfrey continues, “I was thinking about the kinds of things I would create.
+She adds, “I was thinking about the kinds of things I would create.
 I wanted to be worthy of your time.
-So that in addition to coming away feeling like ‘wow that was something, that was sexy, or that was fun, or that was great,’ there’s just a little piece of light that got dropped where you think about something in a different way.”
+So that in addition to coming away feeling like, ‘Wow, that was something; that was sexy, or that was fun or that was great,’ there’s just a little piece of light that got dropped where you think about something in a different way.”

 “I think being able to act is away to lose myself and really be submerged into the ideas and consciousness of someone else.
 Sometimes it’s a relief and sometimes it’s exhausting as in the scene that Lynn and I had together,” she says.
 “I learned a lot about myself in the scene that Lynn [Whitfield] and I had together.
 And it’s very different because it’s the exact opposite of being myself.”

-“My whole career has been founded on just being true to myself,” she elaborates.
-“I’m one of the most blessed people in the world because I got paid a lot of money just to be myself and acting is the opposite of that.
+“My whole career has been founded on just being true to myself,” Winfrey opines.
+“I’m one of the most blessed people in the world because I got paid a lot of money just to be myself, and acting is the opposite of that.
 It’s trying to find a way to use yourself to become someone else.
 To use your pain, your anger, your emotional countenance to allow yourself to emerge with some other energy.
-It’s at its best I think when you literally merge with the energy or the spirit of that thing you’re trying to create so it’s really very different and in many ways for me, like a vacation from myself.
+It’s at its best, I think, when you literally merge with the energy or the spirit of that thing you’re trying to create, so it’s really very different and, in many ways for me, like a vacation from myself.
 I love the experience of it.
-I find it really stimulating and it opens me up in ways that just being myself does not.”
+I find it really stimulating, and it opens me up in ways that just being myself does not.”

 The result will have fans begging for more.